 Services such as wires and pipes that go through the ceiling will also need to be sealed airtight.

-If you are going to install a storage area or a walkway to access a water tank etc. you should install additional joists or stilts to raise the finished floor level so when you floor these sections they only slightly compress the insulation by 5-10mm and form a tight seal with no gaps.
+If you are going to install a storage area or a walkway to access a water tank etc. you should install additional joists or stilts to raise the finished floor level so when you floor these sections they do not compress the insulation and form a tight seal with no gaps.

-Lay the air tightness layer on the top of the insulation and seal all edges and joints as this will reduce the risk of wind wash.
+Lay the air tightness layer or breather membrane on the top of the insulation and seal all edges and joints as this will reduce the risk of wind wash.

 Stand back and admire a job well done.